 There is currently one elected PCC for each police force in England and Wales (except London and Greater Manchester where the mayor takes responsibility).
 PCCs are the Elected Policing Body for a police force.

 PCC elections are held every 4 years.
-The next elections are to be held on 7 May 2020.
+The next elections are to be held in 2021.
+Visit the electoral commission website for more information.

 Roles and Responsibilities